50 great albums by queer artists of color

-Thanks to a well-received demo tape of the song “Talkin’ ’Bout a Revolution,” singer-songwriter Tracy Chapman received an opportunity to record her first album.
-Upon its release, the acoustic-focused album succeeded in the charts and won praise from critics for the musical simplicity and lyrical depth of the album, with “Fast Car” being the most successful single out of the release.
+Thanks to a well-received demo tape of the song “Talkin’ ’bout a Revolution,” singer-songwriter Tracy Chapman received an opportunity to record her first album.
+Upon its release, the acoustic-focused album succeeded in the charts and won praise from critics for the album’s musical simplicity and lyrical depth, with “Fast Car” being the most successful single off the record.

 The “progressive metal” genre found some success in the late 1980s and early ’90s thanks to King’s X, a band that often mixes in and references a number of genres.
-The eccentrically named “Gretchen Goes To Nebraska” combines progressive metal and hard rock sounds and won critical praise for its variety.
-Bassist and vocalist Doug Pinnick identifies as gay, combating negativity against queers in the metal and Christian communities.
+The eccentrically named “Gretchen Goes to Nebraska” combines progressive metal and hard rock sounds and won critical praise for its variety.
+Bassist and vocalist Doug Pinnick’s gay identity combats negativity against queers in the metal and Christian communities.

 Frankie Knuckles: ‘Beyond the Mix’ (1991)